 You must make the payment in cash, not property.

-A spouse -- or someone on behalf of the spouse -- must receive the payment under a divorce or separation instrument.
+A spouse -- or someone for the spouse -- must receive the payment under a divorce or separation instrument.

-The agreement can’t specifically exclude the payment from being included in the recipient's income or deducted by the payor spouse.
+The agreement can’t specifically exclude the payment from being either of these:

-If the spouses are divorced or legally separated, they can’t be members of the same household when the payment is made.
+The spouses might be divorced or legally separated.
+If so, they can’t be members of the same household when the payment is made.

-Liability for payments must cease upon the death of either spouse.
+Liability for payments must end upon the death of either spouse.

-The law provides for recapture of certain alimony deductions.
-This prevents large payments in the first few years after a divorce from being treated as deductible alimony rather than a nondeductible property settlement.
+The law allows recapture of certain alimony deductions.
+This keeps large payments from being treated as deductible alimony in the first few years after a divorce.
+Instead, they can be treated as a nondeductible property settlement.

-You're subject to the recapture rule in the third year if either applies:
+You're subject to the recapture rule in the third year if either of these applies:

-The alimony you pay in the second and third years decreases significantly from the alimony you pay in the first year.
+The alimony you pay in the second and third years decreases significantly from what you pay in the first year.

 The alimony you pay in the third year decreases by more than $15,000 from the second year.

-If your former spouse dies or remarries, you don't have to worry about recapture if payments stop in the second or third year.
+Your former spouse might die or remarry.
+If either happens, you don't have to worry about recapture if payments stop in the second or third year.

-To learn more, see IRS Publication 504: Divorced or Separated Individuals.
+To learn more, see Publication 504: Divorced or Separated Individuals at www.irs.gov.